OPEN HOUSE EVENT

 You will find instructions for creating your user profile and application via this link: https://kunstakademiet.dk/sites/default/files/ansogning_web_eng.pdf

 It is a good idea to start some time before the day of the deadline.

 If you need a break while working on your application, you can pause your application and continue later.
-It is very important that you complete your application well in advance of the deadline: the system shuts down on 25 February (12:00 noon sharp) – even if you are still working on your application.
+It is very important that you complete your application well in advance of the deadline: the system shuts down on 13 February 2023 at 12:00 noon sharp – even if you are still working on your application.

 Before you submit your application, you will be redirected to a new screen in order to pay the application fee.
 Please note that it is not possible to submit your application, before you have paid the fee.

 Your application will only be processed if we have received payment before the application deadline expires.